More Telework Also Means More Porn — And That's Good News For Hackers

 But virtual voyeurs aren't the only only ones at risk of being hacked.
 The simple act of working at home can put a target on your back, according to Tom Kellermann, head of cybersecurity strategy at the software company VMware.

-"There has been a dramatic increase in cyber crime and cyber attacks over the past two weeks, targeting Americans, as the greater hacker community of the world appreciates that Americans are now working outside of their corporate firewalls," he said.
+"There has been a dramatic increase in cybercrime and cyberattacks over the past two weeks, targeting Americans, as the greater hacker community of the world appreciates that Americans are now working outside of their corporate firewalls," he said.

 Kellerman notes corporate firewalls can extend to workers' homes through virtual private networks, or VPNs, that some companies have designed to make remote work more secure.